A fan’s guide – the club from early doors to today

 Making the play-offs again a year later, Las Palmas fell 3-1 to Zaragoza in the first leg.
 In the decider in Gran Canaria, as the clock approached 90 minutes and Las Palmas leading 1-0, young Argentine striker Sergio Araujo scored a vital second goal to settle the tie and achieve promotion.

-In keeping Las Palmas afloat in 2015-16, centre-back and captain David García, a Canarian, should pass the 400-game mark for the only club he has ever played for, while Juan Carlos Valerón of La Coruña fame may break longevity records as a veteran fall-back option.
+In keeping Las Palmas afloat that first La Liga season in 2015-16, centre-back and captain David García, a Canarian, passed the 400-game mark for the Yellows, while fellow islander Juan Carlos Valerón of La Coruña fame ran out for the club where he had started as a youth.

 An open bowl in the suburban commercial zone of Siete Palmas, the 21st-century Estadio Gran Canaria is far removed from its intimate, old-school predecessor downtown, the Estadio Insular.